JetBrains-Research/task-tracker-server/README.md

 ## Usage

+To generate a database for the [TaskTracker](https://github.com/JetBrains-Research/task-tracker-plugin) plugin send the `POST` query: `/api/database-generator/task-tracker`.
+The data for the database can be found [here](/configs/task-tracker-sources).
+You can change data before sending the query.

+---

+## Models

 The section describes the models and routes in the server.
 The full description for all models see in the [documentation](https://github.com/nbirillo/task-tracker-server/wiki/API).

 ### Data item